jschreuder/Middle/README.rst

 The implementations can be atomic in nature: just performing one task.
 Composing complex capabilities by choosing which simple middlewares you decorate or add to the stack.
-Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and inspired by the proposed PSR-15; and PHP 7.0 or higher (probably 7.1+ once that's released).
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and forward compatible with PSR-15 & PSR-17 through HTTP-Interop; aimed at PHP 7.0 or higher (probably 7.1+ once that's released).

 The reason I prefer to use middleware approach is because it is far more explicit in how the application works than (for example) event-based